ozan-droid/documents/fullfilment-strategy-analysis.md

 - Physical: Standard Return Picking → W0002
 - Vendor return: Manual / periodic process based on vendor agreements, documented in operations SOP

-> No code changes required.
-SOP document to be created for operations team.
+> No code changes required for current behavior.
+If ops confirms a direct-to-vendor return policy later, this decision and SOP must be revised.

 ---